Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 • Minimize the risk of differential sticking.

-• The increased costs of a well (check also oil well drilling well cost per foot) with problems may make the well uneconomic leading to the loss of future opportunities.
+• The increased costs of a well (check also oil well drilling well cost per foot) with problems may make the well uneconomic, leading to the loss of future opportunities.

 In Which Drilling Wells Is The Control of ECD Most Important?

-• HPHT wells where the drilling margin (the pressure difference between the pore pressure band the fracture pressure) is low.
+• HPHT wells where the drilling margin (the pressure difference between the pore pressure band and the fracture pressure) is low.

-• Depleted reservoirs where the fracture pressure has decreased along with the pore pressure yet the mud weight can not be decreased due to either a) the presence of isolated virgin/higher pressured reservoir or b) the need to stabilise inter-bedded of overlying shales.
+• Depleted reservoirs where the fracture pressure has decreased along with the pore pressure, yet the mud weight can not be reduced due to either The presence of isolated virgin/higher pressured reservoir or

 What Is ECD In Drilling?
 (EQUIVALENT CIRCULATING DENSITY)